ALT-F1/bootstrap3-pug-former_jade-node-express-grunt/README.md

 ## Documentation

 + start the server
-+ click on the links leading you to the [Bootstrap Twitter] templates translated into Jade
++ click on the links leading you to the [Twitter Bootstrap] templates translated into Jade
 + Use the *.jade files into your projects !

-+ html vs. jade conversion
++ how did we convert the html into jade
     + We use [html2jade] to translate automatically the html into a jade file
     + Remove the characters as Jade complains as it believes it has to interpret the code  `=================================================`
     + replace inside the jade file the path to the JS and CSS files from [Bootstrap Twitter]:  `../..` with the parameter `#{pathToAssets}`